dataspecer/ds-wdoi/source/backend/wdoi-service/README.md

 # Wdio API service

-The service is an API of the Wikidata ontoloyg.
+The service is an API of the Wikidata ontology.
 It loads the preprocessed ontology into a memory and provides access APIs.

 - Structure of this readme: